spliq/spl/disclosures/2025-10-25-youtube-video-script.md

 **Problem:** Current AI hallucinates.
 You can't trust it for anything important.
 Big companies get away with it because they only use AI for low-stakes decisions where errors don't matter.
 High-stakes stuff?
 Still needs humans.

 **Solution:** We built SPL—a language that enables AI to answer right and shows you how it got there.
-And we're about to launch Spliq, the first quantum AGI.
+And we're about to launch SPLiQ, the first quantum AGI.
 From now on you will experience the new Real AI, which you can trust.

 That's it.
 Now let me tell you how we got here.